PMCarranza/capital-region-refugees/README.md

 # **Capital-Region-Refugees**
 This website was created to help the Capital Region Refugees non-profit assist those who need help when first arrive to the US.

-This website is sponsored by the Capital Region Refugee Roundtabe, a network of volounteers that provide support and assistance to the refugees that have resettled in the capital region.
+This website is sponsored by the Capital Region Refugee Roundtable, a network of volunteers that provide support and assistance to the refugees that have resettled in the capital region.

 ## **Description**
 This site is meant to be used by those looking for resources as refugees and/or those looking for an opportunity to volunteer to make refugees feel welcome and help them meet their needs.